someengineering/fixinventory/docs/source/manual/automate.rst

     $> query is(resource) and reported.tags.owner==null | tag update owner "John Doe"

-While this is already an improvement, it will only update resources without tags at this moment.
+While this is already an improvement, it will only update resources without tags at the moment.
 Resources that are created in the future and do not have an owner tag have to be handled the same way again.
 Jobs allow you to take a defined CLI Command line, that can be triggered either by time (cron expression) or event.
 A job is executed automatically, once the related trigger triggers.